Article I: Name

 Article V: Library Director and Staff

-(a) In the extraordinary absence of the Director, A Director-designee may be assigned, by recommendation of the Director, and approval of the Board.
+Section 1.
+Employ of Director: The Board shall employ a qualified library director who shall be the executive and administrative officer of the library on behalf of the Board and under its review and supervision.
+In the extraordinary absence of the Director, a Director-designee may be assigned, by recommendation of the Director, and approval of the Board.
 The specific authorities of the Director-designee will be made in writing at the time of recommendation by the Director and approved by the Board.

 Section 4.
-Removal of Director: The library director serves at the pleasure of the Board.
-The library director may be removed for any reason including the following:
+Removal of Director: The Library Director serves at the pleasure of the Board.
+The Library Director may be removed for any reason including the following:

-(a) Poor performance (b) Violation of the Personnel Policy
+(b) Violation of the Personnel Policy

 Article VI: Committees